Fish!

 After a while, Mary Jane realized that the second secret was to play.

-Business should be serious, but one shouldn’t forget playing with the approach they have to conduct it.
+Business should be serious, but one shouldn’t forget to play with the approach they have to conduct it.

 Secret Number Three: Make Their Day